How to prevent piles naturally through yoga, diet, and lifestyle

 4. Trikonasana (Triangle Pose)

-- Benefits: Stimulates the abdominal organs and improves bowel health.
+- Benefits: Stimulates the abdominal organs and improves bowel and blood Circulation health.

 - How to do: